• Home

 3. Add the almonds to the bowl and stir until they are black on all sides.
 Transfer them to the parchment-lined sheet pan (make sure they are in an even layer) and bake for 5 minutes.

-4. Next, break the pretzel rods in half, so you have 20 ~4″ rods.
+4. Next, break the pretzel rods in half to have 20 ~4″ rods.

 5. Melt the candy melts according to the package directions (typically, you’ll melt them in a microwave-safe bowl at 50% power and stir them every 30 seconds).

-6. Once the candy melts have fully melted, add in 1/4 tsp of green food coloring.
+6. Once the candy melts have fully melted, add 1/4 tsp of green food coloring.
 If you’d like a brighter color, add another 1/4 tsp and stir.
 Continue until you get the color you want.

-7. Dip each pretzel rod into the green candy melts and then tap it on the side of the bowl to allow any excess chocolate to drip off.
+7. Dip each pretzel rod into the green candy melts and tap it on the side of the bowl to allow any excess chocolate to drip off.

 8. While the chocolate is still soft, place an almond on the tip of the pretzel.
-Make sure to put the pointed end of the almond upward, so it looks like a nail.
+Make sure to put the pointed end of the almond upward so it looks like a nail.

-9. Next, use a toothpick to draw three small lines just below the nail and three little lines just above where the chocolate dip ends.
+9. Next, use a toothpick to draw three small lines below the nail and three little lines above where the chocolate dip ends.
 This will make the pretzel rod genuinely look like a finger!
 (Note: See photo above for exact placement if you are unsure.)

 how to make halloween witch fingers